 FHA insurance offers several protections and covers both the lender and the borrower.
 Borrower protections include the HECM non-recourse feature, which means the lender and HUD can never seek repayment from assets other than the home to repay the loan, even if the loan balance exceeds the home’s value.

-Additionally, FHA insurance guarantees the borrower will receive their loan proceeds as agreed upon under the terms of the loan, even in the event the lender goes out of business.
+Additionally, FHA insurance guarantees that the borrower will receive the loan proceeds as agreed upon under the terms of the loan, even if the lender goes out of business.

 HELOC vs Reverse Mortgage Product Comparison